faisal7806/frappe-server-side/Create-A-Erpnext-9.0-Local-Dev-Environment-Using-Vagrant.md

 ```

 ## Create local ERPNext project folder
 Create a project folder in your local user root directory and name it something that makes sense to you.
-For example:  **erp_v9_001**
+For example:  **~/erp_v9_001**

 Copy the **ERPNext-Vagrant.box** file from your downloads folder into this folder.

-In your terminal navigate into your new project folder :
+Open your terminal and navigate into your new project folder :

 ```
 $ cd ~/erp_v9_001